 Whether you’re a feline fan, a dog devotee, or another type of animal admirer, you want the best for your pet.
 You make sure they have plenty of love and attention.
 You also take your pet to the veterinarian for routine care.

-While you’ve always scheduled check-ups at a conventional clinic, you’ve started to wonder if you should investigate other options.
+While you’ve always scheduled check-ups with a small animal vet at a conventional clinic, you’ve started to wonder if you should investigate other options.
 You’re particularly curious about holistic veterinary care.
-There seems to be a lot of advocates out there, but you want a little more information about what it entails.
+There seems to be a lot of advocates out there, but you feel like you need a bit more information.
+What is holistic veterinary medicine and what does it entail?

 We’ve done the heavy lifting for you, so there’s no need to spend hours researching the ins and outs of holistic veterinary care.
-Keep reading to learn more about this approach to veterinary medicine and whether it’s right for the animal in your life.
+Keep reading to learn more about this alternative veterinary medicine approach and whether it’s right for the animal (or animals) in your life.

 What is holistic veterinary care?